MacBook Air (Apple silicon)

-The MacBook Air is a line of Mac laptops made by Apple.
+The MacBook Air is a line of consumer-oriented high-end Mac-branded laptops made by Apple.
 In 2020, Apple stopped using Intel processors in the Air and switched to using their own Apple silicon M-series chips.
-In the current product line, the MacBook Air is Apple's entry-level laptop, situated below the performance range MacBook Pro, and is currently sold with 13-inch and 15-inch screens.
+Since 2026, the MacBook Air is Apple's mid-level laptop, situated above the MacBook Neo and below the MacBook Pro.
+As of 2026, it is sold with 13-inch and 15-inch screens.

 Apple released the MacBook Air with the Apple M1 system on a chip in November 2020.
 A redesigned model based on the Apple M2 chip was released in July 2022, and the first 15-inch MacBook Air was released in June 2023.
-In March 2024, Apple introduced M3 chip-equipped MacBook Airs in both their 13- and 15-inch sizes.
+In March 2024, Apple introduced M3 chip–equipped MacBook Airs in both their 13- and 15-inch sizes.